hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 `Scenario` objects can be created and loaded without any tables.

-For example we need to create simulations with the default model
+For example we need to create scenarios with the default model
 - `dose = 100`
 - event `sw2` is active
 - simulation time is from `0` to `1000`